Lid Retraction Surgery

 A well trained oculoplastic surgeon can combine his/her knowledge of the eye with the artistic expertise of a plastic surgeon.
 You need a doctor that can ensure that the procedure is done correctly, but also won’t leave an unsightly scar near your eyes.
 Dr. Liu is an oculoplastic surgeon, and completed an ASOPRS fellowship, and is therefore one of the most highly qualified oculoplastic surgeons in North America.

-Lid retraction surgery can be performed using local anesthesia in Dr. Liu’s procedure room or under IV (intravenous) sedation at an off-site surgery center, but only in very rare cases would general anesthesia be used.
+Lid retraction surgery can be performed using local anesthesia in Dr. Liu’s procedure room or under IV (intravenous) sedation or general anesthesia at an off-site surgery center.

 Depending on the cause of the eyelid retraction and the tissues involved, Dr. Liu will select the specific techniques that are suited for your needs.
 Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, ranging from minimally invasive muscle release to graft harvesting and placement or artificial tissue spacer placement.
 With certain procedures, no sutures are needed and in other procedures, dissolvable sutures that are finer than a human hair are used.